scrapjs/require-stub/README.md

 I want just to doubleclick the `test.html`, or launch `http-server` in the project’s folder, and develop via tests as I used to when I didn’t know about node modules.

 So here is a script to support `require` calls synchronously in-browser.
-Don’t use it on production, in any circumstances.
+Don’t use it in production, in any circumstances.

 ```shell